FAQ & What to Bring

 Q. I’m new to Yoga, how do I start?

-A. Our Field Yoga style classes are a perfect place to start for any beginner.
-Our studio and teacher etiquette are designed to give personal attention in every posture you undertake.
-All of the equipment you will need is available in the studio.
-Being prepared to commit to a minimum of three classes per week of Yoga or Sports Stretching will set you on an ideal development trajectory.
-Two classes per week gives you slow improvement.
-One class per week offers maintenance at the level you are at – it just keeps you from slipping backwards.
+A. Malcolm will start you at the beginning.
+This is a perfect place to start for any beginner.
+You’ll be given personal attention in every posture & discipline you undertake.
+All of the equipment you will need is available here.
 If you want to get a real benefit from Yoga and Meditation disciplines it is important to make a commitment and ideally for 3 to 6 months at the outset.
 Less time than 3 months will not give you any real insight into your capacities and the benefits of the disciplines.

-You can also Book one of our Beginners Courses – Yoga or Meditation – if you would like a more personalised and thorough beginning.
-The Courses are not expensive in terms of what they offer, and allow you plenty of personal time for practice and to ask questions.
+You are encouraged to also book our Beginners Course in Meditation – essential for coping with modern day stress – if you would like a more personalised and thorough beginning.
+The Course is not expensive in terms of what you are offered.

 Q. As a lady, can I practice Yoga when I have my monthly period?

 A. Most ladies feel it best to refrain from physical practice, and let go for the first three days of the monthly period.
-It’s a nice time to try one of the Meditation classes, if you feel like it, or to just relax.
+If you wish to take tuition, it’s a nice time to try Meditation, if you feel like it, or to just relax.
 If you do decide to practice it’s worthwhile to refrain from physical body inversions (postures where the abdomen is above the head) for the time of bleeding.

-- Please remove your shoes at the door of the studio and place them on the shelf.
+- Please remove your shoes at the door of the studio.

 - Please turn off, or put on silent, your mobile phone.